 Charleston is one of those unexpected US cities with the best art centers.
 Go out and explore!

-Here at Her Adventures we do not often recommend visits to zoos or aquariums.
+Here at Girls Who Travel we do not often recommend visits to zoos or aquariums.
 But the South Carolina Aquarium is not just AZA-certified, meaning it has to meet incredibly high standards and stringent requirements, but it also houses a Sea Turtle Care Center, where sick and injured turtles are nursed back to health.
 Their priorities lay in education, conservation, and the Sea Turtle care center, which makes it a worthy stop on your Charleston itinerary.

 Since you are already at Aquarium Wharf, the perfect end to day 1 of your Charleston itinerary is a harbor cruise on the Cooper River.
 Here you have several options.
 You can take a 90 minute cruise with narration.
 You’ll learn about the landmarks you pass (some of which you’ll visit on day 2) while enjoying scenic Charleston harbor.
 Or, if it’s still afternoon and you have an hour and a half to pass before heading to one of the exceptional restaurants in the area, go for a dolphin cruise on a tall ship.
 If you are feeling romantic, book a sunset cruise on a power catamaran.